pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 --------------------------------------

 You can use :ref:`pip` to install your package and verify that it works.
-Create a new :ref:`virtualenv` (see :doc:`/tutorials/installing-packages` for detailed instructions) and install your package from TestPyPI:
+Create a :ref:`virtual environment <Creating and using Virtual Environments>` and install your package from TestPyPI:

 .. tab:: Unix/macOS